 The slippers and robe are on now.
-The night-light in the bathroom spills out into the hall.
-I creep by the open door of the boy’s bedroom on the way to the basement.
+The night light in the bathroom spills out into the hall.
+I creep by the open door of the boys’ bedroom on the way to the basement.
 “God, thank you for my sons.
-O how I love my boys!
+O, how I love my boys!
 Wake them up in righteousness, Jesus.”

 The basement has no heat, but one room is finished and has a carpet and a sofa and a desk.
 Click.
 I put on the three-level lamp on low.
 It is 6:05.
 The Bible is open on the couch from the day before.
 There is an orange pillow for my elbows.
-I throw the brown seater Noël made over my head like a monk’s habit (to keep the draft from the window off).
+I throw the brown sweater Noël made over my head like a monk’s habit (to keep the draft from the window off).
 And begin.

 “God, I’m tired.
 Help me.
-Please open my eyes so I can see wonders in your word.
+Please open my eyes so I can see wonders in your word (Psalm 119:18).
 O God.
 Mighty God!
 Maker of heaven and earth and all the galaxies of the universe.
-That you should lend an ear to me in this little room half awake.
+That you should lend an ear to me in this little room half-awake.
 That you should occupy yourself with me while millions of your people pray and all the while you hold New York and Tokyo and Paris in the palm of your hand.
-That you should call this tempted flesh the temple of the Holy Spirit.
+That you should call this tempted flesh the temple of the Holy Spirit (1 Corinthians 6:19).
 That you speak to me from off this page as personally and powerfully as though you sat here on the couch and talked.

 “And finally, my sons.
 Even in their sleep, Lord, turn their hearts to you.
 And when I wake them with your word, sow that seed in humble, open soil.
 And send its roots down to the inner heart and make an oak of faith.
 O Christ, take my sons for your servants.
 Obliterate rebellion from their hearts.
 And may they grow to godly manhood, full of love to you and love to men.
-Let them not love the world, nor give a hoot for things or praise.
+Let them not love the world, nor give a hoot for things or praise (1 John 2:15–17).
 But may your glory be their passion day and night until the Kingdom comes.”

 I meditate on Mark today, and try to see the inner meaning of the miracle of the feeding of the 5,000.
 I think it means, Jesus is the all-sufficient one.
 A little is much when he is in it.
-You can never give so much you have nothing left over.
+You can never give so much that you have nothing left over.